mrudulp/awsnotes/clngirdtq000408ic0fvidfol.md

 ### Compute Optimized

-Ideal for compute-bound applications that benefit from high performance processors
+Ideal for compute-bound applications that benefit from high-performance processors

 Use Case: